takugian/quick-tutorials-with-aws/apigatewayv2/apigatewayhttplambda/README.md

 # apigatewayhttplambda

-This project creates:
-- A HTTP API Gateway
-    - CORS enabled;
-    - One route configured;
-    - Throttling limits configured;
-- A Lambda function as the backend of the API
-    - CloudWatch Logs enabled;
+This project creates a REST API Gateway integrated to a Lambda function.

 ## How to invoke